ondat/documentation/docs/knowledgebase/solution-permission-errors-when-deploying-ondat-to-a-GKE-cluster.md

 ---
-title: "Solution - Troubleshooting Permission Errors When Deploying Ondat On A GKE Cluster"
+title: "Solution - Troubleshooting Permission Errors When Deploying Into A GKE Cluster"
-linkTitle: "Solution - Troubleshooting Permission Errors When Deploying Ondat On A GKE Cluster"
+linkTitle: "Solution - Troubleshooting Permission Errors When Deploying Into A GKE Cluster"
 ---
 ## Issue